hegza/boxed-sheet/README.md

 A sample project will be created with the template format.

 ## Configuration
-### cheatsheet config
+### boxedsheet config
-This template exports the `cheatsheet` function using the `a4` page with the following named optional
+This template exports the `boxedsheet` function using the `a4` page with the following named optional
 arguments: